May 30, 2023

 If you don’t have strawberry or raspberry preserves on hand, you can use 2½ tablespoons of brown sugar or double the amount of honey instead.

-STRAWBERRIES: If you need to leave out the strawberries due to an allergy or personal taste preference, you can use 1 cup of fresh raspberries (cut them in half if they are on the larger side) and 1 cup of diced cantaloupe instead.
+STRAWBERRIES: If you need to leave out the strawberries, you can use one cup of fresh raspberries and one cup of diced cantaloupe instead.

 APPLES: Diced apples add a lovely crunch to the salsa.
-Add 1 cup of peeled, diced tart apples, such as Granny Smith apples.
+Add one cup of peeled, diced tart apples, such as Granny Smith apples.

 CHIPS: This easy fruit salsa recipe would also be yummy with graham crackers for dipping.